-Wellcome Trust Scholarships
+Wellcome Trust Biomedical Vacation Scholarships 2023

 About the BVS scheme

 The University of Leicester is delighted to offer six Biomedical Vacation Scholarships funded by the Wellcome Trust.
 These awards provide promising undergraduates with hands-on experience of biomedical research, with the aim of encouraging them to consider a research career.
-The 6-8 week placements are to be held during the summer vacation months and come with a stipend for each scholarship.
+The 6-8-week placements are to be held during the summer vacation months and come with a stipend for each scholarship.